-Are you looking for alternatives to buttonholes?
+Are you looking for alternatives to buttons and alternative to buttonholes?
 Even after many, many years of sewing I still hate sewing buttons.
 Well, actually it is not the buttons but the dreaded buttonholes.
 How many times have I made a beautiful dress or top only to ruin it at the last minute with a messy buttonhole?
 Too many!

-Here are a few easy alternatives to buttonholes great for beginners and experienced sewers alike.
+Here are a few easy alternatives to buttons and buttonholes great for beginners and experienced sewers alike.

 If you are adding velcro to clothing, it is best to use 1/4 inch (6mm) to 1/2 inch (12mm) widths.
 If you can’t find the width you would like, cut down the sides to make your desired sizes.
 I like to cut down the middle of 1/2” (12mm) Velcro to make it thinner.
 This makes it look a little prettier.

-- Pros – easy for younger children to do up themselves, fairly cheap
+- Pros – Easy for younger children to do up themselves and it is fairly cheap

-- Cons – sometimes you get skipped or messy stitches when sewing it on.
+- Cons – Sometimes you get skipped or messy stitches when sewing it on.
 Use a strong polyester thread in a matching color to your Velcro.
 Smaller stitch lengths are also recommended.

 - Pros – Kam snaps are cheap, easy to install and come in lots of beautiful and fun colors.

 - Pros – really cheap, easy to attach